Stefan Stambolov: Prime minister

 With Ferdinand's accession to the throne, Stambolov retired as regent, and became Prime Minister.
 He served for seven years (1887–1894).

 Stambolov was a nationalist; as a politician, he strengthened the country's diplomacy, its economy, and the general political power of the state.

+In 1891, he was targeted by some members of SMAC for his authoritarian methods and support for the Ottoman Empire.
+Naum Tyufekchiev, his two brothers and Dimitar Rizov tried to kill him.
+The attempt failed, but managed to kill the Minister of Finance, Hristo Belchev.
+The brother of Naum Tyufekchiev, Dencho was captured, tortured, and died in custody, but Naum managed to escape to Serbia and then to Odesa.
+He was sentenced to death in absentia.

 He confronted Knyaz Ferdinand, and blocked his schemes to usurp additional authority.
 This caused him a lot of stress, and he became distant from his friends, and suspicious of all around him.
 The public came to dislike him, as he took increasingly drastic measures against his enemies.
 He survived an assassination attempt unharmed, but responded by having many people he suspected of taking part imprisoned and treated brutally.

 By 1894 the prolonged stress from all sides had taken its toll, and Stambolov resigned, which was happily accepted by Ferdinand.

 Death

-On 15 July 1895, Stambolov took a carriage to his home, along with his bodyguard and a friend.
-Midway, the carriage was stopped by an assassin who fired his revolver, thus startling the horses.
-Stambolov quickly exited, but was met by three more assassins, armed with knives.
-Stambolov, who carried a revolver, shot one of the attackers.
-The others wrestled him to the ground.
-They knew that Stambolov wore an armoured vest, so they stabbed at his head, which he tried to protect with his hands.
-His bodyguard finally chased away the assailants.

-Stambolov was hurried to his home with a fractured skull and mutilated hands.
-He is supposed to have said on his deathbed, "Bulgaria's people will forgive me everything.
-But they will not forgive that it was me who brought Ferdinand here."
-It is believed that Stambolov was well-aware that his days after his resignation were numbered, and that Ferdinand was likely to be the one who would orchestrate an assassination.

-He died at about 2.00 a.m. on 18 July.